Roots of Empathy

 Location9510 7th Ave NWSeattle, WA 98117 United States

+Roots of Empathy's mission is to build caring, peaceful, and civil societies through the development of empathy in children and adults.
 The focus of Roots of Empathy in the long term is to build capacity of the next generation for responsible citizenship and responsive parenting.
 In the short term, Roots of Empathy focuses on raising levels of empathy, resulting in more respectful and caring relationships and reduced levels of bullying and aggression.
 Part of our success is the universal nature of the program; all students are positively engaged instead of targeting bullies or aggressive children.

 Roots of Empathy is an evidence-based classroom program that has shown significant effect in reducing levels of aggression among schoolchildren by raising social/emotional competence and increasing empathy.
-The program reaches elementary schoolchildren from Kindergarten to Grade 8.
+The program reaches elementary children from Kindergarten to Grade 8.

-At the heart of the program are a neighbourhood infant and parent who visit the classroom every three weeks over the school year.
-A trained Roots of Empathy Instructor coaches students to observe the baby's development and to label the baby's feelings.
+At the heart of the program are a neighborhood infant and parent who visit the classroom every three weeks over the school year.
+A trained Instructor coaches students to observe the baby's development and to label the baby's feelings.
 In this experiential learning, the baby is the "Teacher" and a lever, which the instructor uses to help children identify and reflect on their own feelings and the feelings of others.
 This "emotional literacy" taught in the program lays the foundation for more safe and caring classrooms, where children are the "Changers".
 They are more competent in understanding their own feelings and the feelings of others (empathy) and are therefore less likely to physically, psychologically and emotionally hurt each other through bullying and other cruelties.